🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Augur established itself as the first decentralised prediction market protocol when it launched in 2018, aiming to build a permissionless and censorship-proof trading environment.
-By 2026, Augur v2 continues to operate but has been eclipsed by newer, more liquid and accessible competitors.
-This analysis explores why PolyGram represents a superior option for the majority of market participants.
+Augur established itself as the first decentralized prediction market protocol when it launched in 2018, aiming to build a trustless and censorship-resistant environment for traders.
+By 2026, Augur v2 continues to operate but has been eclipsed by newer platforms offering superior liquidity and ease of use.
+This article explores why PolyGram has become the preferred option for the majority of active traders.

 Augur's Legacy and Current State

-Augur introduced foundational innovations that the prediction market sector now embraces routinely:
+Augur introduced foundational innovations that the prediction market industry now considers standard:

 Why PolyGram (CLOB-Based) Wins